alamgirqazi/tech-blog/src/pages/intro-to-nodejs-part-5/index.md

 So in our case, we will have 2 repositories.
 In case, we build an Angular web app, we might need a third named `Booky-angular` but we'll see when we get there.

-Okay so our create a starter with side-menu by default.
+Okay so we used a starter with side-menu by default.

-Lets clean things up abit.
+Lets clean things up a bit.
 I'm deleting lists folder because I don't need it.
 I also have to remove the link from `app-routing.module.ts`

 First thing, we need to create a login page.